MassMutual Center: International hockey

+UMass HOF Games

 Notable events

 The MassMutual Center has hosted numerous events over the years ranging from professional and college sporting events, concert and comedy tours, ice skating and family shows, commencement ceremonies, and other functions both private and public.
 On April 6, 1986, the KISS "Asylum" tour concert overloaded the power system and the concert was halted after the first song.
 The band exited the stage, but returned 30–40 minutes later and resumed the show without incident.